isaacnmm/pestpolicy-hugo2XX/content/posts/how-to-treat-fleas-in-the-yard/index.md

 ### **Step 2: Create a Flea Barrier **
 One way to get rid of fleas in your yard is by building a flea barrier.

-Clear the area surrounding your house of plants, brush, and leaf litter to make it less inviting to fleas.�Cover the area with a layer of sand or gravel.
+Clear the area surrounding your house of plants, brush, and leaf litter to make it less inviting to fleas.Cover the area with a layer of sand or gravel.

-Once that dries, apply water to it and cover it with fresh mulch - this will create an impenetrable barrier for fleas!�Related:
+Once that dries, apply water to it and cover it with fresh mulch - this will create an impenetrable barrier for fleas!Related:
 Spraying dawn for yard fleas
 **Mulching with cedar**
 In order to make your yard less inviting for fleas and ticks, apply cedar mulch wherever pets like to rest such as the patio, porch, deck, hedge, and other play areas.